Jobs & Results¶

 compile_job_result_refs.df()

-# Retrieve the compiled CircuitRef for the first Circuit
+# Retrieve the compiled CircuitRef for the Circuit

 compile_job_result_refs[0].get_output()